Marie Bessant, Music and Performing Arts Subject Advisor

 It’s the time of year when performance exams are in full swing and we start to think about next year’s plays and text choices.
-We’ve received a lot of questions about this subject, so to help I’ve pulled together a walkthrough to answer some of your FAQs.
+We receive a lot of questions about this subject, so to help I’ve pulled together a walkthrough to answer some of your FAQs.

 OCR’s Drama and Theatre qualifications allow teachers to select performance texts that suit their students and ensure we can offer a diverse and inclusive experience for drama students.
 (More on that in our Keeping drama creative guide!)

 There is a wide range of choice out there, but we need to ensure your chosen texts meet the subject conditions for the qualifications.

 Our Drama Text Management Service (DTMS) allows teachers to check their desired performance texts meet the subject conditions for the new drama qualifications.
 It is mandatory that this is completed.